What is a BVP?

 Mead Partners exists as a facilitator and listener for the businesses it works with.
 A connected practice servicing a multitude of client needs.

-Another key component in the in helping you achieve your goals is your Employee Value Proposition (EVP).
+Your business value proposition can be supplemented with another key component in the in helping you achieve your goals – your Employee Value Proposition (EVP).
 Capturing the employment deal that exists between you and your people, the EVP articulates what your people can expect from you and what you expect from them in return.

 Your BVP can assist your organisation in defining it’s own goals and why it exists.
 It also gives you a powerful tool when speaking to your current and any potential new customers and clients by allowing you to quickly and clearly outline the business value that your organisation can bring to them.